-- Respect and learn from the natural world through observation and engagement.
+- Respect and learn from the natural world through observation and engagement

-- Use scientific evidence as a guide.
+- Use Indigenous knowledge and scientific evidence as guides

-- Welcome people at various places in their journey to land transformation.
+- Welcome people at various places in their journey to land transformation

 “When tornadoes threaten your livelihood, when you don’t get a drop of rain for over a month, when floods ravage your crops and livestock, when unusual insects fly in from hurricane winds and eat your forage for your livestock, when a derecho peels the roof off your home and barns, and it all happens within a year of time, it shakes you to the core.
 Where can I openly discuss my sadness, my anger, my frustration and my fear?
 Climate Land Leaders is filled with people who have similar concerns around climate, the environment, equity and diversity, and policy.
 It is a safe place with a very open and caring membership.”